 Why are we adding this role?

 It’s no use hiring senior talent for the sake of it; they’re costly hires, and in a scaling business where recruitment budgets may be tight, you cannot afford unnecessary hires.
-Before you even consider going to a recruitment provider or hiring for the role in general, you need to ask yourself why.
+Before you even consider outsourcing your hiring with an RPO provider or hiring for the role in general, you need to ask yourself why.
 Why are we adding this role, and why do we need this person?
 Identify the problem and see if there are any other solutions before investing time and effort into hiring.
 This way, you know the senior hire will be an essential addition.
 Plus, it will align the senior team’s vision, so there will be no doubt over the role this person will play and their purpose in the organisation.